Code-Institute-Submissions/hidden-gems/README.md

 ### Images

 There are several images used throughout the site.
-When viewing the website on desktop and tablet/mobile, there is a difference in image layout.
-This is especially the case on the call to action heading.
-On a desktop, there is no image in this section, however, due to the flow of mobile design, I chose to use an image here which helps break up the text, and keeps the layout consistent.

-In terms of relevant photos, I prioritized finding images that were the actual location of the marker locations.
+I prioritized finding images that were the actual location of the marker locations.
 When the exact images of these locations were not available, I picked photos of location which shared similar characteristics.

 The two main images on the website; the home container image, and the footer container image, were chosen to showcase the large green and cliff landscapes that are spread throughout Ireland.
 I also opted to use images with green and subtle orange and yellow tones, to match the off-white background of the website.